Written by Aaron Munz | Edited By Walter Pacheco | Last Update: May 31, 2024

 I don’t qualify for VA benefits because I already filed a lawsuit against an asbestos company.

-Any money awarded to you from a lawsuit or an asbestos trust fund claim will not affect your eligibility for VA benefits.
+Any money awarded to you from a mesothelioma lawsuit or an asbestos trust fund claim will not affect your eligibility for VA benefits.
 Filing a legal claim does not impact your ability to receive VA benefits.

 I didn’t serve in the military long enough to qualify for VA benefits.